berbiche/dotfiles/README.md

 External dependencies are specified with [niv](https://github.com/nmattia/niv) in `niv/sources.json`.

 **NOTE**
-The building process is more complicated than it should be because nix currently lacks a declarative way to pin nixpkgs in the environment (instead of relying on the nixpkgs channel).
+The building process is more complicated than it should be because I haven't found a way to declarative pin nixpkgs in the environment (instead of relying on the nixpkgs channel).

 ## Initial setup